JeremyPflipsen/Sudoku-Visualizer/README.md

-This project showcases several algorithms by showing how they solve Sukodu boards.
+This project showcases several algorithms by showing how they solve Sudoku boards.
 You can access it here: https://jeremypflipsen.github.io/Sudoku-Visualizer/.
 Pick an algoithm, load or create a board, and Visualize!